 Comment ID Full comment Officer Comment/Action are accessed by steps, or have no outside storage space for cycle sheds, on-street cycle parking may be more practicable (see Figure 11.13).
 This potentially presents problems of security and exposure to the elements.
 Figure 11.13: Secure on-street "Cycle Hangar" in Hackney, London 11.8.3 On-street cycle parking "hangars" can be retro-fitted to a street or within an estate and are normally only available to registered key-holders.
 Cycle hangars provide a dedicated place to park a cycle securely outside the curtilage of an existing building and not on the footway.
 Cycle parks are commonly located underground in residential blocks (see Figure 11.14).
 Proposed cycle parking standards should be checked against those proposed in LTN 1/20 and the highest of the two adopted.
 Consideration should also be made of anticipated growth in cycling as outlined in LTN 1/20 (below).
 11.3.4 Spare capacity should always be provided to cater for growth and turnover.
-The effect of new infrastructure should also be factored into any decisions about planned reserve capacity of cycle parking facilities."
-Any car parks equipped with entry control (e.g. lifting barriers) should have cycle by-passes or shortened barriers to enable cyclists to enter/exit without dismounting and pushing their cycles.
+The effect of new infrastructure should also be factored into any decisions about planned reserve capacity of cycle parks growth for cycles.
 Cycle storage in underground and multi-storey car parks should be in the most accessible locations, with good natural surveillance and well lit.
 Cycle parking should not be scattered about in inaccessible areas where it has proved impossible to locate a car parking space.